 While this scaling allows such datasets to be processed seamlessly, it will introduce minor variations in the b-values for other datasets, due to minor rounding errors in the components of the direction vectors.
 These are benign, and have no consequence on the correct operation of MRtrix3 applications, since the deviations are typically very small, and the strategy used to group b-values into shells is robust to such variations.
+Alternatively, if the provided diffusion gradient table is malformed, and contains the correct b-values but non-unity-norm directions, this scaling will result in a reported diffusion gradient table that contains b-values other than those expected.

-If however this becomes a problem (e.g. for third-party applications), this feature can be disabled using the $-bvalue_scaling$ option for those applications that support it.
+If this scaling becomes a problem (e.g. for third-party applications), this feature can be disabled using the -bvalue\scaling option for those applications that support it.